Graph and wreath products of cellular automata: Actions with unique visits by cellular automata

 Now, observe that the $H$-orbit of $z$ contains only configurations where the coordinates contain elements from $Gx$ and $Gy$, and the coordinate of $gz$ corresponding to the trivial coset contains an element of $Gx$ if and only if $g \in G$.
 Now $hz$ is in $C'$ by the definition of the induced action.
 On the other hand, $gz \in C'$ implies that the trivial coset coordinate of $gz$ contains an element in $C$, thus an element of $Gx$, thus $g \in G$.
 But $g \in F \cap G$ implies $g = h$, thus $h$ is the only element of $F$ mapping $z$ into $C'$.

-To cover finite extensions of finite groups $G$, it is necessary and sufficient to prove that all finite groups act strongly faithfully, and thus it is enough to show this for the symmetric groups.
-The cellwise coordinate permutation action on $(\Sigma^n)^\Z$ gives a strongly faithful action of the symmetric group $\Sym(n)$. \end{proof}
+To cover finite extensions of finite groups $G$, it is necessary and sufficient to prove that all finite groups act with unique visits.
+The cellwise application of the regular representation of $G$ gives an action on $G^\Z$ by automorphisms with unique visits. \end{proof}